ssimsangmin49-creator/ecofriendly-polymer-compounds-incineration/_posts/2026-01-16-central-rod.md

 ## Metal material of the central rod

-The metal material of the central rod is susceptible to thermal oxidation due to the high temperatures generated during incineration (average temperatures exceeding 850 degrees Celsius).
+The metal material of the central rod is susceptible to thermal oxidation due to the high temperatures generated during thermal treatment (average temperatures exceeding 850 degrees Celsius).

-Therefore, the pipe must be made of a metal material resistant to thermal oxidation.
+Therefore, the pipe must be made of a strong metal material capable of withstanding the high temperatures associated with thermal oxidation.
-However, a cost analysis should be conducted to compare this with the use of multiple metal pipes made of general metal.
+However, a cost analysis must be conducted to compare it to using multiple metal pipes made of conventional metal.

 ### Note